cirosantilli/linux-cheat/network/http.md

 ###Content-Disposition

-Suggeste to the browser what to do to certain types of data, specially content types different from HTML:
+Suggests to the browser what to do to certain types of data, specially content types different from HTML:

 `attachment` suggest to the browser to download the file with given filename: